tlwilliams895/curriculum-docs/src/guide/style.rst

 emphasis.

 Headings should also enable easy reference.
-When writing a heading, consider how well it describes the section’s contents.
+When writing a heading, consider how well it describes the section's contents.
 If a reader saw the heading in a table of contents, would they have a general idea of what it contains?